Lab signal

 Default state

-Proof cards can explain why a lane exists without needing to eject the reader into another route first.
+Proof cards can explain why a lane exists without pushing the reader somewhere else first.

 Best for trust, operating model, and route explanation.